jasmit21/smartify/README.md

 ## Usage

-1. Start the system by following the instructions in the 'docs' folder.
-2. Access the web page for student enrollment.
-3. Use the mobile application for attendance verification.
-4. Detailed usage instructions can be found in the 'docs' folder.
+1. Refer to [Project SetUp Guide](https://github.com/jasmit21/smartify/blob/main/project_usage_guide.md) to setup locally.

-## Contributing
+## Contribution

-We welcome contributions from the community.
-If you'd like to contribute to this project, please read our [Contribution Guidelines](CONTRIBUTING.md).
+We welcome and encourage contributions from the open-source community.
+If you'd like to contribute to the Smartify project, please follow these steps:

+1. Fork the project repository on GitHub.
+2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name` or `git checkout -b bugfix/your-bugfix-name`.
+3. Make your changes and ensure that your code follows the project's coding standards.
+4. Test your changes thoroughly.
+5. Commit your changes with descriptive commit messages.
+6. Push your changes to your fork on GitHub: `git push origin feature/your-feature-name`.
+7. Create a pull request to the main project repository, explaining your changes and their benefits.

+We will review your contributions and merge them if they align with the project's goals and coding standards.
+Thank you for helping to make Smartify even better!

 ## License

 This project is licensed under the [MIT License](LICENSE).

----

-You can customize this template to include specific details about your project, such as installation steps, configuration, and usage instructions.
-Additionally, consider including links to relevant documents, such as user manuals or developer guides, within the project's directory.